Samuel Lewis (barrister): Political career and legal luminary

 Lewis went to England in 1866.
 He entered the Middle Temple, and then the chambers of Samuel Danks Waddy.
 He moved on to a chancery chambers, and was called to the bar in 1871.
 He returned to Freetown in 1872.

-Lewis and other Eldermen who formed the Freetown Municipal Council were able to convince the Colonial Government with civil protest to relinquish power and the day-to-day running of the Municipal Council by Black Africans.
+Lewis and other Eldermen who formed the Freetown Municipal Council were able to convince the Colonial Government with civil protest to relinquish power and the day-to-day running of the Municipal Council to Black Africans.
 In 1882, he was elected as a member to the American Philosophical Society.